AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23-q4-release-activity/23-q4-home-enhancements.md

 For a list of all changes available at this point in the Fourth Quarter 2023 release cycle, see [Fourth Quarter 2023 release overview](/help/quicksilver/product-announcements/product-releases/23-q4-release-activity/23-q4-release-overview.md).

+## Delegate work button for Project, Task and Issue widgets

+A commonly requested feature of the old home page, we've now added a delegate button to the My Work, My Tasks, and My Issues widgets so that you can easily delegate work when you're out of the office.
+In the delegate menu, which functions identically to the way it did prior to New Home, you can select to whom and for how long you'd like to delegate your stories and issues.
+Note that work delegation must be enabled in your Workfront environment for the button to appear.

+For more information on delegating in Workfront, see [Manage task and issue delegation](/help/quicksilver/manage-work/delegate-work/how-to-delegate-work.md)

 ## New Boards widget for New Home

 In a major new addition to the work management options available in New Home, you can now display a board on your home page!
 With the Boards widget, you can choose to display an existing board, or create a brand new one within the widget.
-Then you're free to use the full capabilities of your board--create and move cards, add columns, and more--all without leaving your home page.
+Then you're free to use the full capabilities of your board—create and move cards, add columns, and more—all without leaving your home page.

 For more information on the widgets available in New Home, see [Get started with New Home](/help/quicksilver/workfront-basics/using-home/new-home/get-started-with-new-home.md).